PatyRey/Adv-Legal-Ethics-Cyber/Chapter 18.md

 ***1. Define a security audit.***
 **security audit** - An independent review and examination of a system’s records and activities to determine the adequacy of system controls, ensure compliance with established security policy and procedures, detect breaches in security services, and recommend any changes that are indicated for countermeasures.

 **2. List some of the auditable items suggested in the X.816 model of security audits and alarms.**
-*X.816 suggests the auditing the following:*

 **Security events related to a specific connection:**
 	■ Connection requests
 	■ Connection confirmed
 	■ Disconnection requests
 	■ Disconnection confi rmed
-	■ Statistics appertaining to the connection
-	**Security events related to the use of security services:**
+	■ Statistics appertaining to the connection **Security events related to the use of security services:**
 	■ Security service requests
 	■ Security mechanisms usage
 	■ Security alarms
 **Security events related to management:**
 	■ Management operations
 	■ Management notifications
 **The list of auditable events should include at least the following:**